Fertilizing Protea and Friends in Containers and the Ground

 - 3 min read

 When it comes to fertilizing members of the Protea family—Proteas, Leucospermums, Banksias, Grevilleas, and their cousins—there’s one rule you always have to keep in mind: soil pH comes first.
 These plants are happiest in acidic soil, ideally between 5.5 and 6.0.
-If your pH drifts too high, no amount of fertilizer will make a difference, because the nutrients simply won’t be available to the roots.
+If your pH drifts too high, no amount of fertilizer will make a difference.
+The nutrients simply won’t be available to the roots.
 Start with the right pH, and then build your feeding program around it.

 The Deal with Meals